-Testing was completed using three different PbA test battery technologies, a Furukawa FTZ12-HEV 12V UltraBattery [4.2], two high carbon 6V Exide AS 06 024 C spiral wound PbA batteries connected in series [4.3], and a Yuasa YTX9-BS 12V motorcycle battery [4.3].
+Testing was completed using three different PbA test battery technologies, a Furukawa FTZ12–HEV 12V UltraBattery [4.2], two high carbon 6V Exide AS 06 024 C spiral wound PbA batteries connected in series [4.3], and a Yuasa YTX9–BS 12V PbA motorcycle battery [4.4].
 The high carbon batteries were available from ongoing projects at the University of Sheffield, and the Yuasa battery was sourced commercially as a similar size and capacity to the Furukawa UltraBattery, for comparison.
 A table is given in table 4.1 detailing the parameters of the test batteries